 That’s the ecological view of change.

-Archetypal purpose-driven leaders
+Archetypal change agents and purpose-driven leaders

-However, the types of roles purpose-driven leaders often play can perhaps be distilled down into a handful of archetypes, just as the forest can be divided by biological kingdoms, families, or species.
+However, the types of roles change agents often play can perhaps be distilled down into a handful of archetypes, just as the forest can be divided by biological kingdoms, families, or species.
 These general categories of roles do not and cannot fully define or encapsulate any of us.
 But they can help us begin to identify our specific contributions so that we can focus our energies accordingly.

 Some common archetypes of purpose-driven leaders include: